nora-soderlund/RouteRenderer/README.md

 - `keepMinimumAltitude?: boolean;`

-  By default, the path is anchored by the lowest altitude to depth 0.
+  The path is anchored by the lowest altitude to depth 0, to disable this, set this to true.

+- `keepMinimumPositions?: boolean;`

+  The path is anchored by top left start position by default to help with centering.

+- `keepPerspectiveProjection?: boolean;`

+  Initializes the default projection matrix with a field of view, aspect ratio, near- and far clip units.

+  Disable this to use with other contexts, such as the Google Maps WebGL Overlay View.

 - `projectionZoomLevel?: number;`

   Defines the zoom level for the Mercator world coordinate projection, default is 4.

   Increase this to get a more detailed (but larger) model.

+  This only applies when a paths is set without a custom projection function, but it is also passed as an option in the options parameter and can be reused.

 - `cameraFov?: number;`